cj1128/handmade-hero/README.md

 ### Day 44: Reflecting Vectors

 - Implement inner product for vectors
 - Reflect speed when player hits the wall (or make the speed align the wall).
-This can be implemented by a clever verctor math (v' = v - 2 * Inner(v, r) * r). r means the vector of the reflecting direction.
-For bottom wall, r is '(0, 1)'.
+This can be implemented by a clever verctor math `v' = v - 2 * Inner(v, r) * r`. r means the vector of the reflecting direction.
+For bottom wall, r is `(0, 1)`.

 ### Day 45: Geometric vs. Temporal Movement Search

-- OPINION: Search in p(position) is way better than searing in t(time)
+- OPINION: Search in p (position) is way better than searing in t (time)
 - Part of new collision detection algorithm
 - There is no code today.
 I will write the new collision detection algorithm when it's complete.